Danny Kirwan: Future Games, 1971

-Bare Trees, 1972
+Bare Trees 1972

+In 1971 Kirwan began an 11-month tour of America and Europe with the band, opening a couple of dozen shows for Deep Purple and for several months playing second on the bill to Savoy Brown.
+In a rare week off, early in 1972, they returned to London and recorded their next album, Bare Trees, in a few days.
+The pressure and strain of life on the road, of constant travelling and performing, were increasingly affecting Kirwan, and as the tour progressed he became withdrawn and isolated from the rest of the band, got into arguments with Welch and was drinking heavily to the point where, Fleetwood said, "alcoholism began to take hold."

 Bare Trees was recorded at DeLane Lea Studios in London and released in March 1972.
 The album contained five new Kirwan tracks, including another instrumental, "Sunny Side of Heaven".
 The lyric for the album-closer, "Dust", was taken from a poem about death by British war poet Rupert Brooke, although Brooke was not credited.
 "Danny's Chant" featured heavy use of the wah-wah guitar effect and was essentially an instrumental piece, except for Kirwan's wordless, rhythmic scat vocals.

 "Bare Trees" and "Child of Mine", which touched upon the absence of Kirwan's father during his childhood, opened each side of the LP, and under Welch's influence showed funk and slight jazz leanings.
 An unissued Kirwan track, "Trinity", was played live for a period during 1971–1972 and the studio version was eventually released on the 1992 box set 25 Years – The Chain.
 Welch commented later, "There was no overall plan to make Bare Trees sound bleak, it just happened.
 I think a lot of that mood comes from Danny's angst in his writing.
 His songs always had a kind of loneliness and forlornness about them."

-American music magazine Rolling Stone published a review of Bare Trees in the issue dated 8 June 1972.
+Rolling Stone published a review of Bare Trees in the issue dated 8 June 1972.
 Reviewer Bud Scoppa said how much he had liked the previous albums, Kiln House and Future Games.
 He found Bare Trees "more introspective", but harder-hitting and he said, "As before, it's Danny Kirwan who makes the difference."
 He likened "the kind of music the new Mac plays" to "the moody rock of the middle-period Beatles" and commented on the resemblance of Kirwan's style, with his "deft melodic touch", to Paul McCartney's.
 He noted that after Spencer had left the band, Kirwan had become "the sole focal figure".
 He said Kirwan's "Jewel-Eyed Judy", "Tell Me All the Things You Do", and "Station Man" were "among the best examples of the soft-hard rock song, with their silky vocals and smoking guitars."
 Scoppa ended the review by saying: